alphagov/ai-publishing-feedback-experimentation-2024/README.md

 # AI Publishing Feedback Experimentation

+**Archived** - Repository of experimentation that may get picked up later.

 A store of Data Science experimental work, started in Feb 2024, on how AI could help in understanding user feedback in GOV.UK Publishing.

 ## Nomenclature